elenatorrey/css_to_sass/README.md

 ];
 ?>
 ```
+To get an API key, click the dropdown next to your avatar in the upper-right corner in Cascade.
+Select "API Key" from the menu, then click the "generate" link to create a new key.

 2. Check if you have .gitignore file in the root folder of your project and it contains the config.php file.
 This protects your personal key from being shared.